kelbon/AnyAny/README.md

       .default(15);
 ```
 ### `visit_invoke`

 Its... runtime overload resolution! `aa::make_visit_invoke<Foos...>` creates overload set object with method `.resolve(Args...)`,
 which performs overload resolution based on Args... runtime types.

+Resolve returns `nullopt` if no such function exist to accept input arguments

 This example is very basic, see also /examples/visit_invoke_example.hpp for more

 Example:
 ```C++